satoshi-tokyo/cardano-node-dockerfile/README.md

 PLEASE DO NOT USE FOR PRODUCTION
-This repository is just a test purpose.
+This repository is just for test purpose.

 Size for built ubuntu machine: 8.14 GB